-I was on a call with a Navy program office last week when the news broke.
-Defense Secretary Pete Hegseth had just issued a memo that fundamentally changes how the Pentagon approaches AI.
+The defense AI landscape shifted overnight and most of the industry is still catching up.
+In January, Defense Secretary Pete Hegseth issued a memo that fundamentally changes how the Pentagon approaches AI.
 This wasn't another strategy document destined for PowerPoint purgatory.
 This was operational guidance with hard deadlines measured in days, not years.

 The core mandate: every military department, combatant command, and defense agency must identify at least three AI projects within 30 days.
 Initial demonstrations expected within six months.
 Monthly oversight by the Deputy Secretary.